jinzezhu0609-ops/COMP2090SEF/Task 2/README.md

-**This is a guide on how to run program: you can directly click on MinHeap.py and MaxHeap.py to run**
+**This is a guide on how to run program: you can directly click on MinHeap.py and MaxHeap.py to run** Beacuse I have already written the following content in the program
 --------------------------------------------------

+**Take Min heap as an example**
 **First, we need to modify the VS Code Settings to make it output in the Terminal panel.**
 * **Step 1:** Open settings
   * Shortcut key: `Ctrl + ,` (Windows) or `Cmd + ,` (Mac)